DataDog/documentation/content/en/tracing/connect_logs_and_traces/dotnet.md

 {{% /tab %}}
 {{< /tabs >}}

-You can read more about using BeginScope to create structured log messages using the following log providers:
+You can read more about using BeginScope to create structured log messages for the following log providers:
 - Serilog: [The semantics of ILogger.BeginScope()][13]
 - NLog: [NLog properties with Microsoft Extension Logging][14]
 - log4net: [Using BeginScope][15]

 ## Configure log collection

 Ensure that log collection is configured in the Datadog Agent and that the [Logs Agent configuration][12] for the specified files to tail is set to `source: csharp` so log pipelines can parse the log files.
 For more information, see [C# Log Collection][7].
-If the `source` is set to a value other than `csharp`, you may need to add a [trace remapper](/logs/log_configuration/processors/?tab=ui#trace-remapper) to the appropriate log processing pipeline for the correlation to work correctly.
+If the `source` is set to a value other than `csharp`, you may need to add a [trace remapper][8] to the appropriate log processing pipeline for the correlation to work correctly.

 <div class="alert alert-warning"><strong>Note:</strong> Automatic log collection only works for logs formatted as JSON.
 Alternatively, use custom parsing rules.</div>